 - Substantiation of your expertise in sleep medicine from the program director in your Sleep Medicine fellowship.

 Exam Dates and Deadlines

 The Sleep Medicine subspecialty certification exam is held once per year, generally every August.
-The application period opens in December, the year before the exam, and applications are due June 1, with a final deadline of July 1.
+The application period opens in March, and applications are due July 15, with a final deadline of August 1.